Email: virgi at cs dot stanford dot edu

 My research applies combinatorial and graph theoretic tools to various computational domains.
 My recent work has focused on two domains:

-My recent results on matrix multiplication: [full version pdf], [Maple files]
+My not so recent results on matrix multiplication: [full version pdf], [Maple files]

 (I showed that omega is less than 2.373.)

-Here is my 2012 SIGACT News article summarizing my matrix multiplication results.
+Here is my 2012 SIGACT News article on the topic.

-Students: I am currently advising two Ph.D. students:
+Students: I am currently advising these Ph.D. students:

-Teaching: I just finished teaching CS 367, Algebraic Graph Algorithms.
+In the Fall 2015 quarter I am teaching CS 367, Algebraic Graph Algorithms.

 Program committee work: